 Diagnosis of Embedded Objects in the Oral Cavity in Dogs

-When you bring your pet into the veterinarian or veterinary dentist with signs of mouth pain, the examining doctor will start by evaluating the oral area, usually while the animal is anesthetized for both the patient’s comfort and the safety of the examiner.
+When you bring your pet into the veterinarian or veterinary dentist with signs of mouth pain, the examining doctor will start by evaluating the oral area, sometimes while the animal is sedated, for both the patient’s comfort and the safety of the examiner.
 In many cases, the object will be visible upon thorough examination of the oral cavity or abscesses and inflammation may be seen if the skin has grown over the embedded object.

 X-rays of the teeth and underlying structures will typically be used to assess the health of both the bones and teeth, in many cases, this will help the veterinarian to visualize exactly where the object is, although it may not reveal soft items such as foxtails or hair.
 Standard diagnostic tests, including a biochemical profile, complete blood test, and urinalysis, will also generally be utilized to determine if there are any systemic infections that may have been introduced by the foreign object.